jorgeacunam/jorgeacunam.github.io/_pages/teaching.md

 ### Universidad Adolfo Ibáñez <a id="UAI"></a>
 #### ING-200 Optimization <a id="optimization"></a>
 Optimization involves making the best selection from a set of elements.
-The goal is to achieve the best possible outcome given a set of limited resources.
+The goal is to achieve the best possible outcome given limited resources.
 In mathematical terms, this refers to finding the optimal values that maximize or minimize a function, depending on the situation.
-Optimization is used in a variety of problems such as operations management, logistics, communications, strategic planning, among many other areas.
-The objective of this course is to develop skills that allow students to take an abstract decision-making problem, appropriately model it as an optimization problem, solve it, and interpret its solution.
-The general topics covered in the course are: modeling, linear programming, sensitivity analysis, integer programming, and nonlinear programming.
+Optimization is used in a variety of problems, such as operations management, logistics, communications, and strategic planning, among many other areas.
+This course aims to develop skills that allow students to take an abstract decision-making problem, appropriately model it as an optimization problem, solve it, and interpret its solution.
+The general topics covered in the course are modeling, linear programming, sensitivity analysis, integer programming, and nonlinear programming.

 Learning Outcomes

 * Formulate optimization models of different types (continuous or discrete, linear or nonlinear) from various contexts.
-* Solve different optimization models using various methods such as: graphical method, Simplex, branch and bound, and Karush-Kuhn-Tucker conditions.
+* Solve different optimization models using various methods such as graphical method, Simplex, branch and bound, and Karush-Kuhn-Tucker conditions.
 * Analyze and solve optimization problems using computational tools.

 #### ING480 Process and Service Design <a id="process"></a>